iNavFlight/inav/docs/development/Building in Linux.md

 Note also that Ubuntu 18.04 LTS does NOT provide a modern enough `cmake`; it is recommended that you upgrade to Ubuntu 20.04 LTS which does.

+If you wish to run the units tests, it is necessary to install a host C/C++ compiler (`gcc` or `clang`).
+This guide does not cover building and running the units tests.

 ### Ubuntu / Debian
 ```
 # make sure the system is updated first